devravinder/learn-docker-k8/lession5_k8/k8/lession_1/2_info.md

       - to automatically retries on failure (based on configuration, util certain criteria is met).
       - to executes a specified number of times (e.g., 1 or more parallel jobs)
   - They ensure that tasks are completed reliably
-     - deal for tasks like database migrations or batch data processing
+     - ideal for tasks like database migrations or batch data processing
      - Generate reports, send bulk emails.